10 open-source tools every data analyst should know

 3. Jupyter Notebook

-• Live code execution: Run code interactively and immediately see the results.
+• Live execution: Run code and see results instantly.

 4. Apache Spark